Relaxed tax measures due to coronavirus

 Frequently Asked Questions

 Every assessment should basically be paid within the period stated on the assessment.
-However, if payment difficulties have arisen, or are expected to arise in the near future, due to the corona crisis, then it is possible for all entrepreneurs to apply for special payment deferral from the Dutch Tax Authorities for the following taxes for the next three months:
+However, if the payment difficulties were caused by the coronavirus, all entrepreneurs have the opportunity (until 31 December 2020) to request a special payment deferral from the Tax Authorities for the following taxes:

 - value added tax (VAT);

 - environmental taxes (energy tax/sustainable energy surcharge tax, coal tax, waste tax, tap water tax);

 - excise duties (mineral oils, oils and tobacco);